jabranr/work-clock/README.md

 # Work Clock

-A macOS menu bar app to display time for a different timezone
+A macOS menubar app to display time for a different timezone

 > This repository contains code for the website of Work Clock